torvalds/linux/Documentation/PCI/pciebus-howto.rst

 Why use the PCI Express Port Bus Driver?
 ========================================

-In existing Linux kernels, the Linux Device Driver Model allows a physical device to be handled by only a single driver.
+In existing GNU/Linux kernels, the GNU/Linux Device Driver Model allows a physical device to be handled by only a single driver.
 The PCI Express Port is a PCI-PCI Bridge device with multiple distinct services.
 To maintain a clean and simple solution each service